Path-dependent PDEs for volatility derivatives: Introduction

 \subsection{Organisation of the paper}

 The rest of the paper is arranged as follows.
 Section~\ref{sec:framework} introduces the model and some notations.
 In Section~\ref{sec:rpz} we develop and prove our first result, the Markovian representation of the option price.
 The path-dependent PDE is presented in Section~\ref{sec:PPDE}, followed by some additional results on the greeks, and preceded by the definitions of the pathwise derivatives and the subspace of~$C^{1,2}$ of interest.
-We derive the PPDE for the implied volatility in Section~\ref{sec:IV}.
-Finally, the proof of the main result is gathered in Section~\ref{sec:proof}.
+We derive the PPDE for the implied volatility in Section~\ref{sec:IV}, discuss the Markovian case in Section~\ref{sec:Markov} and, finally, the proof of the main result is gathered in Section~\ref{sec:proof}.